Transparent Proxies (DEPRECATED)¶

 ProxyOperation instances have the following attributes:

-proxyobj: the transparent proxy object of this operation.
+The transparent proxy object of this operation.

-opname: the operation name of this operation
+The name of this operation.

-args: positional arguments for this operation
+Any positional arguments for this operation.

-kwargs: keyword arguments for this operation
+Any keyword arguments for this operation.

 A lot of tasks could be performed using transparent proxies, including, but not limited to:

-|[D12.1]||High-Level Backends and Interpreter Feature Prototypes, PyPy EU-Report, 2007, http://codespeak.net/pypy/extradoc/eu-report/D12.1_H-L-Backends_and_Feature_Prototypes-2007-03-22.pdf|
+|[D12.1]||High-Level Backends and Interpreter Feature Prototypes, PyPy EU-Report, 2007, https://foss.heptapod.net/pypy/extradoc/-/tree/branch/extradoc/eu-report/D12.1_H-L-Backends_and_Feature_Prototypes-2007-03-22.pdf|